The cohomology rings of homogeneous spaces: Strongly homotopy multiplicative maps

 \section{Strongly homotopy multiplicative maps}

 Our discussion is based on the treatment in~\cite[\S 3.1]{Munkholm:1974} and~\cite[Sec.~1\,(c)]{Wolf:1977}.

 Let~\(A\) and~\(B\) be augmented dgas.
-By definition, a \newterm{strongly homotopy multiplicative (shm) map}\footnote{ We prefer the term ``shm map'' used by Munkholm over the nowadays more popular terminology ``\(A_{\infty}\)-map'' because it pairs better with the ``shc algebras'' to be introduced in \Cref{sec:shc}.}~ \( f\colon A\Rightarrow B \) is a twisting cochain~\(f\colon \BB A\to B\).
+By definition, an \newterm{\(A_{\infty}\)-map} or \newterm{strongly homotopy multiplicative (shm) map}\footnote{ We prefer the term ``shm map'' used by Munkholm over the nowadays more popular terminology ``\(A_{\infty}\)-map'' because it pairs better with the ``shc algebras'' to be introduced in \Cref{sec:shc}.}~ \( f\colon A\Rightarrow B \) is a twisting cochain~\(f\colon \BB A\to B\).
 We write the corresponding dgc map as~\(\BB f\colon \BB A\to \BB B\).
 It is given by

 where the second sum is over all decompositions of~\(n\) into \(k\)~positive integers.

 Following Munkholm~\cite[Appendix]{Munkholm:1974}, we define for~\(n\ge0\) the map \footnote{This definition leads to a sign convention different from Wolf's~\cite[p.~319]{Wolf:1977}.}